dashdeckers/DocumentAnalyzer/README.md

 	- clicking on the 'Save & next document' option in the 'Edit' menu.
 	You can view (and edit) these transcriptions in the Text_Files folder.

+5. It is advised to open the PDF file in a window next to the program window.
+This way you can check the text document against the PDF file and remove redundant headers and footers if the program has not done this correctly.
+If not removed, the words in headers and footers will be classified and impact on the outcomes of the research.

-5. After you have finished transcribing the PDF files (or at any point beforehand), click on the 'Classify' tab.
+6. After you have finished transcribing the PDF files (or at any point beforehand), click on the 'Classify' tab.

-6. Now assign each word to a category by clicking on the corresponding buttons or number keys on your keyboard.
+Now assign each word to a category by clicking on the corresponding buttons or number keys on your keyboard.
 If you want to assign a word to two or more categories then assign it to one of the categories as described just now, then open the .txt file of the other category in your project folder and simply add the word to that list manually.

+All words in the text files need to be assigned to a category.
+Words that are irrelevant for the research (e.g. verbs to be and have or stop words) need to be manually assigned to the ‘discard’ category the program automatically creates.
+Words that are difficult to assign can be temporarily stored in the category ‘discuss’.
+The words in this category can later be assigned to the correct category (or added to the ‘discard’ category.

-7. Important!
+Important!
 Save your progress by:
 	- using the shortcut 'Control + s', or by
 	- clicking the 'Synchronize current project' option in the 'Project' menu.
-	The PDF transcriptions are saved everytime you move to the next one (as described in step 4.), but the assigning of words to categories is only saved when you manually synchronize the project as described in this step.
+	The PDF transcriptions are saved every time you move to the next one (as described in step 4 above), but the **assigning of words to categories is only saved when you manually synchronize the project as described in this step.**

 ### Getting the results

-1. While working on a project (as described in above), every time you synchronize the project (manually, or by pressing 'Control + s') the most recent results are computed and saved.
+1. While working on a project (as described above), every time you synchronize the project (manually, or by pressing 'Control + s') the most recent results are computed and saved.

 2. For each category, you will find a corresponding CSV (= Excel) file in the project folder.